Dan Zahavi: Shame and collective intentionality

 Since 2010, Zahavi has worked increasingly on social emotions and on issues in social ontology.
 He has written on shame, on shared emotions, we-experiences, collective intentionality, and the importance of the I–thou relation.

 Phenomenology

 In parallel with his systematic work on the above-mentioned topics, Zahavi has also written on phenomenology, especially the work of Edmund Husserl.
-He has argued that phenomenology is a powerful and systematically convincing voice that contemporary philosophy and empirical science shouldn’t ignore.
+He has argued that phenomenology is a powerful and systematically convincing voice that contemporary philosophy and empirical science shouldn't ignore.
 In addition to offering extensive analyses of Husserl’s analyses of intersubjectivity and self- and time-consciousness, Zahavi has also discussed the nature of Husserl’s transcendental philosophy and the metaphysical implications of phenomenology in various publications.
-Throughout his work, Zahavi has criticized what he takes to be overly simplistic interpretations of Husserl that depicts the latter as a solipsist and subjective idealist, and instead accentuated the continuity between Husserl’s phenomenology and the work of post-Husserlian phenomenologists, especially that of Merleau-Ponty.
+Throughout his work, Zahavi has criticized what he takes to be overly simplistic interpretations of Husserl that depicts the latter as a solipsist and subjective idealist, and instead accentuated the continuity between Husserl’s phenomenology and the work of post-Husserlian phenomenologists, especially that of Maurice Merleau-Ponty.